 Field Clean Up- April 13th.
+The forecast looks good for Saturday.
 Bring basic yard tools to clean up the driveway, muck out the ditches etc. In addition, the old shed demolition will begin.
 Phil is bringing a trailer to load the debris on.
 Bring your demo tools and work out some aggression.

-HeliJam:
+HeliJam: Paul Volcko